 - Liberal Grocery Budget – $200 per person (including babies on formula/eating table food)

 There you go, friend.
-If you make a grocery budget, keep it simple.
-These 3 ways are pretty easy, but that last one is the key to learning how to start on this journey, and get that budget as low as you can.
+My last tip for creating a budget for groceries is to keep it simple.
+These 3 ways are pretty easy, but that last one is the key to learning how to start on this journey and get that budget as low as you can.
 If you are in the liberal area, work on moving to the moderate area.
 Give yourself permission to work on that challenge.

 I hope this post helps you decide to make a grocery budget that works for your family.
 Do you still have questions?
 Ask them below, and I’d love to help you figure this out.